 My plan is to become more involved in APM and support developing the community both with work colleagues and professionals within my network.

 If you want to get involved as a volunteer in the APM community, we invite you to join in with our APM’s branch and SIG elections from May to July by clicking here.
-Nominations open on 3 May and close on 18 June.
+Nominations are open and close on 18 June.

 You may also be interested in: